erysjd/step/README.md

 # Google Student Training in Engineering Program

-This repo contains Erys Dennis' portfolio and STEP projects.
+This repo contains Erys Dennis's portfolio and STEP projects.